 - Set up and export all of the environment variables you wish to configure.
-At bare minimum you will likely wish to set WEBAPOLLO\DB\USERNAME, WEBAPOLLO\DB\PASSWORD, WEBAPOLLO\DB\DRIVER, WEBAPOLLO\DB\DIALECT, and WEBAPOLLO\DB\URI - Create a new database in your chosen database backend and copy the sample-docker-apollo-config.groovy to apollo-config.groovy.
+At bare minimum you will likely wish to set WEBAPOLLO_DB_USERNAME, WEBAPOLLO_DB_PASSWORD, WEBAPOLLO_DB_DRIVER, WEBAPOLLO_DB_DIALECT, and WEBAPOLLO_DB_URI - Create a new database in your chosen database backend and copy the sample-docker-apollo-config.groovy to apollo-config.groovy. - Instructions and a script for launching docker with apollo and PostgreSQL.